 The student webmaster is responsible for upkeep, formatting, and streamlining of the website's content, menus, and layout.

-This is an annual role appointed at the end of Michaelmas; the Head of Recruitment is responsible for co-ordinating our outreach and recruitment efforts.
+This is an annual role appointed at the end of Michaelmas; the Membership Officer is responsible for co-ordinating our outreach and recruitment efforts.
 This runs on a two termly basis at the start of Easter, and the position is thus vacant during Lent.
 The Head of Recruitment may manage their own budget and work closely with the Vice-President and other Officers, as well as the Bursar, to perform their duties.

 The Diversity Officer is in charge of CUS Diversity initiatives.
 The Diversity Officer was made a bi-termly role in March 2015, and is appointed at the end of every term to serve one term as officer-designate, and one term in office.